TedHusted/awake/awake.md/awake.md

 “The NTSB is always happy to cooperate with the FBI”, Park answered, almost mechanically.
 “We’ve closed our case, and so we are free to discuss the investigation.
 Were you thinking of a virtual white board meeting?”

 “Yes.
-I’m part of an inter-agency task force, and my counter-part in the CIA would also like to sit in, if that’s all right.”
+I’m part of an inter-agency task force.
+My counter-part in the CIA would also like to sit in, if that’s all right.”

 “Certainly,” says Park, becoming curious.